Remote Development Using Digital Ocean: Remote SSH

 doctl compute droplet list

-doctl compute droplet-action power-off <droplet id>
+doctl compute droplet delete <droplet id>